LEEP-Modelling-Team/ChessScape_manager/README.md

 # ChessScape Manager

-This repository allows to download and process the Chess-Scape climate projections at 1km resolution produced by the UK Centre for Ecology and Hydrology from the Met-Office UKCP18 Climate Projections.
+The ChessScape Manager allows to download and process the Chess-Scape climate projections at 1km resolution produced by the UK Centre for Ecology and Hydrology from the Met-Office UKCP18 Climate Projections.

 ## FEATURES
 Two main features are contained in this repository: